dasjar/realworld-dimension-estimator/README.md

 ---

-## 🧮 Camera Calibration
+##  Camera Calibration
-Camera calibration was performed using a checkerboard pattern captured with the **Google Pixel 8 Pro** (same phone used for test images).
+Camera calibration was performed using a checkerboard pattern captured with a mobile phone (same phone used for test images).

 Intrinsic matrix \( K \):
 $$